isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 **Use of mobile phones**

 Students are encouraged not to bring their mobile phones to school.
 They may use the telephone in the General Office if they need to contact their parents/guardians.
 In an emergency, their parents/ guardians can call the school to contact the student.
 Students bring mobile phones to school at their own risk and the school will not be held liable or responsible for any loss or damage to the mobile phones.
-The following must be adhered to&nbsp;**_unless a teacher’s permission has been expressly granted_**.
+The following must be adhered to **unless a teacher’s permission has been expressly granted**.